 Construction of new office space using “Green” Building Sustainable Design Principles as public education and outreach

 Leadership in the Iowa Byways Sustainability program, with management of the Loess Hills National Scenic Byway and the Western Skies Scenic Byway

-Support of a Local Foods Coordinator and regional food systems work group for Southwest Iowa for five years
+Support of a Local Foods Coordinator and regional food systems working group for Southwest Iowa

 Development of a 10+-year multi-phase Prairie Restoration and Stewardship Initiative for the Loess Hills region of western Iowa, with partner agencies and landowners